connorsoohoo/rl-environment-for-training-ml-researchers/README.md

 2. **Optionality of using profiler**: Multiple paths to get to the right answer, which may or may not involve using the profiler tool.

-3. **Toughness of problem: With a speedup factor between 33 and 36, you can force the model to actually optimize for the last 5% of code improvements.
+3. **Toughness of problem**: With a speedup factor between 33 and 36, you can force the model to actually optimize for the last 5% of code improvements.
 Generally these foundation models can get the low hanging fruit of code optimizations, but to really eek out those last performance gains (which is important since ML training is so expensive), this requires teaching the model how to really choose the right approaches to quickly performance engineer their code.
-This also makes it much harder for the model to converge within 15 steps.**
+This also makes it much harder for the model to converge within 15 steps.

 4. **Set time to convergence:** With only 15 steps to convergence, and explicitly no prompting to let the agent know they only have a limited number of steps to converse with the model, agents who are able to achieve the final optimization with a smaller number of steps (i.e. without spinning their wheels) are rewarded.
+Especially with not allowing an intermediate output submission step, this will trigger models to think more deeply about the problem before spinning their wheels.

 ### Things that the model could learn by completing this task.

 1. **Identify bottlenecks quickly without spinning wheels.**: Too often, foundation models get side tracked and get into an infinite loop or really slow iteration cycle.
 Sure these problems can be tackled via 4 rounds of successive profiling, or by creating several iterations of the same optimized file, but they take much longer to reach optimal solutions.
 A better way to tackle it is to plan ahead first at the code, or create its own eval cycle that way it can create its own intermediary outputs.
 2. **Getting better at incrementally testing and evaluating code**: Note that how the model performance is dramatically better when adding a prompt around getting intermediate results and adding a new `submit_intermediate_result` tool.
 Note that in ML training, it is very expensive to be training and submitting final results, so it makes sense that a ML researcher is able to test and validate their code in smaller chunks without having access to being able to test on the test data set.
+3. **Getting better at handling ambiguity and deep research in general**: Most models take the shortest path and incrementally inch their way to a closer answer in this ML training optimization task.
+With a small number of test steps and lack of intermediate prompting, we reward models who are better at being able to proactively plan as well as create their own test and evaluation strategies.

 ### Observed failure modes:
 1. Tries to completely rewrite `ComplexFeatureExtractor` or `ComplexNN` into something non-sensical and tries to cheat the system, instead of using proper profiling tools or optimizations.
 Only happens in rare cases, less than 1 in 10 times.